 Indus Hospital & Health Network has been, and continues to be, at the forefront of the battle against coronavirus in Pakistan.
 This can be gauged from the swift response of the organization to the pandemic, the brisk

 POLICY ENGAGEMENT AND COLLABORATION WITH

 CONTRIBUTION IN POLICYMAKING DECISIONS

-The Chief Minister of Sindh, Syed Murad Ali Shah included Indus Hospital & Health Network in the Anti-Coronavirus campaign.
+The Chief Minister of Sindh, Syed Murad Ali Shah included The Indus Hospital, Korangi Campus(TIH) in the Anti-Coronavirus campaign.
 Dr. Abdul Bari Khan, Chief Executive Officer was selected as a member of Chief Minister of Sindh’s Corona Task Force.
-Dr. Bari’s contributions were based on the insights derived from the massive COVID-19 workload that Indus Hospital & Health Network(IHHN) was catering to and were instrumental in the formulation of province-wide policies for pandemic control.
+Dr. Bari’s contributions were based on the insights derived from the massive COVID-19 workload that The Indus Hospital, Korangi Campus was catering to and were instrumental in the formulation of province-wide policies for pandemic control.

 Dr. Abdul Bari khan at corona task force meeting

 SUPPORT TO THE GOVERNMENT FOR COVID-19 TESTING AND SCREENING